smilee02/aid-editor/README.md

 - **OpenAI API Key**: The AI features of A.I.D require an OpenAI API key for ChatGPT.
 Please make sure you have a valid API key to use the AI functionalities.

-## Setting the Environment Variable
+## Setting OpenAI Environment Variable

 To use the AID (AI-Driven Editor) web component, you'll need to set the `OPENAI_API_KEY` environment variable.
 This key is required for the AI-driven functionalities.
 Below are the instructions for setting this variable on Linux, Windows, and macOS.